$7,395 | Completing Grades 9–12

 Medications

-All medications must be listed in your medical form.
-Leaders hold and dispense them as needed.
+All medications, whether prescription or over-the-counter, must be listed in your medical form.
+Trip leaders will manage and dispense meds as needed.

 Behavioral Expectations